parametrix/thebuildingcoder-archive/a/2068_uiapp.md

 twitter:

-Uniquitous UIApplication access and how to determine the element bounding box on a sheet in the #RevitAPI @AutodeskAPS @AutodeskRevit #BIM @DynamoBIM https://thebuildingcoder.typepad.com/blog/2025/03/access-uiapplication-and-bounding-box-on-sheet.html
+Ubiquitous UIApplication access and how to determine the element bounding box on a sheet in the #RevitAPI @AutodeskAPS @AutodeskRevit #BIM @DynamoBIM https://thebuildingcoder.typepad.com/blog/2025/03/access-uiapplication-and-bounding-box-on-sheet.html

 A lot of my attention is on family matters; a couple of Revit API solutions also caught my attention &ndash; Preface to the Orchid Pavilion poems